John Bacon the Elder, RA (1740-1799)

 Guy's Hospital pediment by John Bacon Sr.

 Also in Westminster Abbey may be seen his monuments to the Earl of Halifax, Thomas Gray, General Hope, and William Mason.
 In St Paul's are his statues of John Howard, William Jones and Dr Johnson.
 Among many others, we might mention that in Salisbury Cathedral is his monument to Jacob Harris, in Bath Abbey Lady Miller, in Bristol Cathedral, Elizabeth Draper, and John Johnson in Leicester.
-A picture of one of his monuments is shown on the Hillingdon Parish Church page on this site, and another on the St Mary Paddington Green page.
+A picture of one of his monuments is shown on the Hillingdon Parish Church page on this site, and another on the St Mary Paddington Green page, and another in Buckinghamshire, in Chesham Church.
+Bacon particularly favoured obelisk monuments, and a group of his works from the end of the 18th century are shown together on the obelisk monuments page.

 Two mermen on Trinity House.

-Bacon’s girls are classical, comely, full-figured and in Hellenistic or Baroque drapery.
+Bacon’s girls are classical, comely, full-figured and in Hellenistic or Baroque drapery, carved with great loops and twisted cords in dramatic 18th Century style.
 His men are cast more as Roman senators, noble and patrician (above all Dr Johnson in St Pauls), or athletic, heavily muscled figures.
-There is, it is true, some repetition in his work, but the excellence and sympathy of the figures mark him as a superior sculptor.
+The excellence and sympathy of the figures, their sense of presence, and the quality of the drapery mark Bacon as a superior sculptor.
 Above is a portion of the Trinity House sculpture, showing two mermen supporting a shield; these slightly sombre figures, almost Germanic in their treatment of the muscular male body, are characteristic of the sculptor's best work.
-(By comparison, a variety of mermaids and mermen are shown on this page.)

 John Bacon Sr's The Thames, Richmond.